 XModule is represented by the symbol:

 TOSCA is a model-based test automation tool.
-Every tool has its way to identify the objects in the application.
-Like in Selenium you have locator builders, in UFT it creates the object repository similarly in TOSCA, the tool will scan the page and capture all the object properties of web objects on the page.
+Every tool has its own way to identify the objects in the application.
+Like in Selenium, you have locator builders; in UFT, it creates the object repository.
+Similarly, in TOSCA, the tool will scan the page and capture all the object properties of web objects on the page.

-You will have a choice of which all objects you want to select and work upon.
-You should select those objects and save that scan information.
+You will have a choice of which objects you want to select and work on.
+You should select those objects and save the scan information.
 This will automatically create the module in TOSCA ‘Modules’ section.

-It is as good as you are creating the object repository for required objects for a page.
+It is as good as you are creating the object repository for the required objects on a page.
 These modules will be further used in the ‘Test Cases’ section to create the automation test steps.

-So with these objects, there are few ready modules available in TOSCA which you can use directly to create the test steps.
+So with these objects, there are a few ready modules available in TOSCA that you can use directly to create the test steps.
 Those are available in the set called ‘standard.tce’.
 When you install TOSCA, this set of default modules will automatically come along with it.

 Few advanced modules are available with another set called ‘Aidpack’.
 This will be available on the TOSCA support portal.
 You can download it from there.